 For more information on how to apply for North2North programs, see our Application Information & Forms page.

+UAA partners with specific institutions in Japan, Germany, Australia, England and Scotland.
 UAA students on an exchange typically pay tuition to UAA, and housing, meals and fees to their host school.
 UAA has active reciprocal exchanges with:

 For more information on how to apply for exchange programs, see our Application Information & Forms page.

 Study Abroad Through UAA's Partner Programs